 Moon Time is full of information, ancient information.
 Some of it may sound familiar.
 Maybe you heard it from your grandmother.
 Many people chalk it up to be old wives’ tales.
 But are they?

-The book’s contents is based on personal experiences by the authors and what’s been gathered but the only way to know is to experiment yourself.
-For some, the information can be overwhelming.
+The book is based on the authors’ personal experiences and what’s been gathered.
+The only way to know is to experiment yourself.
+For some people, the information can be overwhelming.
 Start with the zodiac and the body part or the vegetable combination.
 Be your own testimony.
 Whatever your conclusions, you will have become more attuned to the natural rhythms and come to a better understanding of yourself.
 How you deal with certain foods and activities on different days and moon phases.